knative-extensions/reconciler-test/README.md

 ### Enable Istio sidecar injection

-Istio requires annotations on namespaces or pods to inject its sidecar, to enable Istio injection for reconciler-test resources, you can add the `istio.enabled` command line flag:
+Istio requires annotations on pods and/or labels on namespaces to inject its sidecar, to enable Istio injection for reconciler-test resources, you can add the `istio.enabled` command line flag: